lightbend/fdp-sample-applications/flink/README.md

 # Flink Sample Application

+> **Disclaimer:** This sample application is provided as-is, without warranty.
+It is intended to illustrate techniques for implementing various scenarios using Fast Data Platform, but it has not gone through a robust validation process, nor does it use all the techniques commonly employed for highly-resilient, production applications.
+Please use it with appropriate caution.

 The sample application is adapted from the publicly-available [Flink training](http://dataartisans.github.io/flink-training/) from [dataArtisans](http://data-artisans.com/).
 It uses a public dataset of taxi rides in New York City.
 The details of the dataset can be found [here](http://dataartisans.github.io/flink-training/exercises/taxiData.html).
 In summary, the application does the following:

 1. Load the dataset through a Marathon application